-Circulatory collapse (child becomes gray, cold, and the heart may stop beating)
+Child becomes gray and cold, and the heart may stop beating (circulatory collapse)

 Tricuspid atresia may be seen on fetal ultrasound before a child is born.
 This test uses sound waves to form a picture of the baby’s heart.
-This test can be done when the mother is at least 16 weeks pregnant.
+This test can be done as early as when the mother is 12 weeks pregnant.

 If it isn’t found before birth, signs of a heart problem may be noted during a physical exam shortly after birth.

-If a heart problem is suspected, your child will be referred to a pediatric cardiologist (doctor who diagnoses and treats heart problems in children).
+If a heart problem is suspected, your child will be referred to a pediatric cardiologist.
+This is a doctor who diagnoses and treats heart problems in children.
 To confirm tricuspid atresia, several tests may be done.
 These include:

 Chest X-ray.
 X-rays are used to take a picture of the heart and lungs.

-Electrocardiography (ECG or EKG).
+Electrocardiography (ECG).
 The electrical activity of the heart is recorded.

 Echocardiography (echo).
-Sound waves are used to create a picture of the heart and look for structural defects and other problems.
+Sound waves are used to create a picture of the heart and look for structural problems and other problems.

 Tricuspid atresia can be treated with heart surgery.
 A series of surgeries is needed.
 They are done in 2 or 3 stages.
 Whether the first stage needs to be done depends on the amount of blood flow to the lungs.
 Your child’s doctor will discuss options with you.

 Newborns may be given IV medicine to keep the ductus arteriosus open.
-This lets blood keep traveling to the lungs to receive oxygen.
+This lets blood keep traveling to the lungs to get oxygen.

 Your child may need a procedure called a balloon septostomy.
 This may be done to help until a complete repair can be done.
-During this procedure, a catheter (thin, flexible tube) with a balloon on the end is used.
+During this procedure, a thin, flexible tube (catheter) with a balloon on the end is used.
 It is guided through a blood vessel into the heart.
 The balloon is inflated to widen the PFO.
 This allows blood to mix freely between the atria.
 More oxygenated blood can then reach the body.

 Tricuspid atresia is a challenging heart problem to treat.
 After surgery, your child may have ongoing heart problems.
-Medicines may be needed to manage symptoms and improve heart function.
+They may need medicines to manage symptoms and improve heart function.
 Your child may also need more surgery.
-Your child needs follow-up visits with the cardiologist for the rest of his or her life.
+Your child needs follow-up visits with the cardiologist for the rest of their life.

 In many cases, children with tricuspid atresia can be active.
 How active will vary with each child.
 Ask the cardiologist what activities your child can do safely.